ProjectKorra/ProjectKorraWiki/source/pkcore/abilities.rst

 powerful, choosing to overwhelm their opponents with an endless onslaught of offensive attacks.

-Firebending abilities focus on combat capability and destroying obstacles.
+Firebending abilities focus on boosting combat potential and destroying obstacles.

 .. toctree::
     :name: firetree